 1/3 cup peanut butter

 1/4 cup vegetable oil

 2 tablespoons honey

 1 large egg

-Preheat oven to 275 degrees.
-In a large bowl, combine the flour, oatmeal, wheat germ, peanut butter, vegetable oil, honey, baking powder and water.
+Preheat the oven to 275 degrees.
+In a large bowl, combine the flour, oatmeal, wheat germ, peanut butter, vegetable oil, honey, baking powder, and water.
 Mix thoroughly.

 Roll out the dough to 1/2 inch thickness on a lightly floured surface.
 Cut into desired shapes and place on baking sheets.

 In a small bowl, mix together the egg and milk to make a glaze.
 Brush glaze over the biscuits.

 Bake for 40-50 minutes until the biscuits are golden and firm.
 Cool.

 From Cindi Roberts